ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 S4
 ```

-i Drawing character on the graphic screen Y
+Drawing character on the graphic screen Y
 Up to now we've learned how to draw both text characters and
 graphics.
 However, the screen modes have been separated into
 text and graphic modes.
-Text and graphics couldn’t be used
+Text and graphics couldn't be used
 together.

 The next program shows how to write text characters on a graphic